ponylang/ponylang-website/content/blog/last-week-in-pony-122522.md

 This week's RFC related activity was Ryan Hagenson working on the ["Introduction of Empty Ranges"](https://github.com/ponylang/ponyc/issues/4255) RFC.
 It should be ready to merge soon.

-The "proposal syntax else ... then for else keyword in conditional branchs" [user request issue](https://github.com/ponylang/rfcs/issues/207) also saw some activity in the comments, mostly Pony committers stating their lack of support for the requested change.
+The "proposal syntax else ... then for else keyword in conditional branches" [user request issue](https://github.com/ponylang/rfcs/issues/207) also saw some activity in the comments, mostly Pony committers stating their lack of support for the requested change.

 ---